First US spring flight to Antarctica aims to keep out virus

 Still, the flight delays over recent weeks underscore how difficult it can be to quickly evacuate people from Antarctica who are suffering severe medical problems.

-German said it took more than a week for winter crews at McMurdo, the main U.S. station on the continent, to dig out from the storms and clear the runway in order for the flight to proceed.
+German said it took more than a week for winter crews at McMurdo, the main U.S. station on Antarctica, to dig out from the storms and clear the runway in order for the flight to proceed.

-The Boeing C-17 Globemaster is due to arrive Monday afternoon, the first U.S. flight to the continent since early May.
+The Boeing C-17 Globemaster that landed Monday afternoon was the first U.S. flight to arrive on the continent since early May.

-Officials say there was unusual teamwork among the United States, China, Russia and other countries this year to ensure they keep the virus out.
+Officials say unusual teamwork among the United States, China, Russia and other countries took place this year to ensure they keep the virus out.

 All are planning reduced numbers at their stations.

-The number of people at McMurdo is set to peak at 450 this summer, about one-third of the usual number.
+The number of people at McMurdo is set to peak at 450 this summer, about one-third the usual.

 Some planned research and construction will be delayed.
 German said the main goals are to keep the facilities running and prepare for next year’s winter-over, while trying to do some science along the way.